VerifIA/verifia/mkdocs/docs/enterprise-support.md

 ## How to Connect

-If you’re an enterprise user and would like to share your experience, please email us at **contact@verifia.ai** with:
+If you’re an enterprise user and would like to share your experience, please email us at **contact@verifia.ca** with:

 - **Company name**
 - **How you’re using VerifIA** (e.g. “verifying credit‑scoring models” or “auditing production classifiers”)